 The Greeks, so fond and preoccupied with questions of ethics and identity, would be shocked to see today’s detachment of identity from behaviour and reputation, Josh writes.
 Neither would they approve of ethics understood as “merely a determination of wrong from right”:

 For them, ethics was about cultivating one’s ideals into a positive and fruitful reality.
 In other words, ethics was about how to live life to its fullest potential.
 If the ancient Greeks ran corporations today they would have a chief philosopher sitting at the boardroom table advising on how to strategically guide the corporation toward greater health and well-being.

 In his view:

 Our disunified approach to identity leaves us with organisations that are schizophrenic, split between crafting grand appearances on one hand and self-defeating behaviour on the other.
 They define their image in the marketing department where it is merely seen as an instrument of growth, and they monitor their behaviour in the legal department just to ensure they don’t get into trouble.

-Did you find this post on ethics and the need to rebrand branding useful?
-Please share!
+Enjoyed this post on ethics and the need to rebrand branding?
+Share and spread the word!